 The course is designed to support participants in finding their personal leadership direction by focusing on societal issues as the center from which ideas are created.
 The course combines theory and reflection with hands-on projects for real life assignment providers.
 Methods from the field of participatory leadership will play an important part in the program.
 Additionally, this course looks at innovation as a complete process, using design thinking: from idea to prototype, and from prototype to impact.
 Innovation can only be called as such when it has a meaningful and useful and recognized positive impact for a large group.

-Africa is emerging on the global scene.
-The highest economic growth rates in the world are found on this continent.
-African governments are increasingly focusing on sustainable entrepreneurship, aiming to make a positive impact on the economic, social, ecological and cultural development of the 54 countries on the continent.
+Africa is emerging, the highest economic growth rates among the world can be found on this continent.
+African governments are increasingly focusing on sustainable entrepreneurship, which aim to make a positive impact on economic, social, ecological and cultural development of the 54 countries on the continent.

-On the first Friday of this module, students can visit a local company.
-During the last Friday of the module, a closing event is organised in which students present their work to each other and relevant stakeholders.
+On the first Friday of this module students can visit a local company.
+During the last Friday of the module there will be a closing event in which students present their work to each other and related stakeholders.

-The entire module takes place at The Netherlands Institute Morocco (NIMAR) in Rabat, Morocco.
+The entire module will take place at The Netherlands Institute Morocco (NIMAR) in Rabat, Morocco.